Everyone is issued with a tax code by HMRC so employers can calculate and deduct the correct amount of tax from salary payments.

 - payslips from that employer

 - P45 from the employer if you have left that job

 - P60 from the employer that they provide at the end of the tax year

 HMRC will calculate an individual’s tax-free Personal Allowance based on the current records they have.
 Income that tax hasn’t been paid on, unpaid tax from a previous year and, the value of any benefits from a job (e.g. a company car).
 The income that tax hasn’t been paid on is subtracted from the Personal Allowance and this becomes the new tax-free income allowed in the tax year.
 This tax-free allowance is divided by 10 to reflect it in the tax code for the year.

 How a second job affects your tax code

 If someone has more than one employer it is likely that each will use different tax codes.

-In starting a second job the new employer would notify HMRC of them starting without a providing a P45 (i.e. they’ve not left their other job).
+In starting a second job the new employer would notify HMRC of them starting without providing a P45 (i.e. they’ve not left their other job).
 In doing so HMRC instructs the new employer to apply a BR tax code.
 This means no Personal Allowance is allocated to that income; therefore tax will be deducted from all earnings from the second job.
-This is ideal if the first job pays more than the individual’s Personal allowance, however, the second job may become the main source of income.
+This is ideal if the first job pays more than the individual’s Personal Allowance, however, the second job may become the main source of income.